whoward/docs/markdown/ci-integrations/jenkins.md

 ## Troubleshooting Jenkins

-The source code for the plugin is available from [github](https://github.com/jenkinsci/sauce-ondemand-plugin)
+The source code for the plugin is available from the [sauce-ondemand-plugin github project](https://github.com/jenkinsci/sauce-ondemand-plugin)

 Bugs/enhancements/feature requests can be recorded within the [Jira](https://issues.jenkins-ci.org/browse/JENKINS/component/15751) instance, or you can raise a [support request](https://support.saucelabs.com)